Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The model problem

-This model for the eddy diffusivty is plotted in Figures (\ref{fig:nonlocal_deff1}-\ref{fig:nonlocal_deff2}) against the true, measured MFM operator.
-We see that the role of the multi-physics coefficient is to suppress the magnitude of the macroscopic operator, which is captured in Equation (\ref{eqn:Lhatbar}).
+This model for the eddy diffusivity is plotted in Figures (\ref{fig:nonlocal_deff1}-\ref{fig:nonlocal_deff2}) against the full measured MFM operator and we see good agreement.
+We further see that the role of the multi-physics coefficient is to suppress the magnitude of the macroscopic operator, which is captured in Equation (\ref{eqn:Lhatbar}).
 In the specific steady case where $Z = A_L$ and there is no axial diffusion, we recover the model form suggested by the local work of \cite{corrsin_1961} in the case of $k = 0$.